 This is actually very simple to do.
 Add five pounds each week.
 Add an extra set this week.
 Do the same exercise, but rest for 15 seconds less between sets.
 These are all ways of changing the stimulus and forcing your body to slowly and methodically get better.

 What gets measured, gets managed.
 If you can't even tell me how many sets and reps you did with a particular weight two weeks ago, how can you guarantee that you're actually getting stronger?

 Tracking your progress is simple: get a small notebook and write down your workouts.
-(I use a little black moleskin notebook that I bought at a bookstore.)
+(I use a little black Moleskin notebook that I bought a bookstore.)

 At the top of the page, write the date of your workout.
 Then, simply write down the exercise you are doing.
 When you finish a set, record it in your notebook while you're waiting to do the next one.